 As well as travelling within Europe, we relocated to New York for 2 months and flew to Australia for 3 weeks, and while I wanted to have lots of familiar helpful products with me, I didn’t want to travel with bulky items or invest in things we’d never use again.

-On that basis, I’ve tried to keep this a fairly short and succinct list of items I genuinely think you need when travelling with a baby and have no regrets about purchasing any of these products personally.
+On that basis, I’ve tried to keep this a fairly short and succinct list of essential items I genuinely think you need when travelling with a baby, and have no regrets about purchasing personally.

 Let’s get stuck in.